abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

   subjunctive, meaning to increase/augment.
 This is subjunctive because it's a relative clause of characteristic.

-    Nor were they absent of the sort who were augmenting the genuine dangers with made up and invented terrors.
+    Nor were they absent of the sort who might augment the genuine dangers with false and invented terrors.

 36. *Aderant qui Miseni illud ruisse, illud ardere, falso sed credentibus, nuntiabant.*